PJ789/Autonomous-Car/README.md

 ## Some Caveats

 The code is a work in progress, and for interest/reference.
-Mostly, it's working fully now, apart from the bits where it crashes (the car, not the code).
+Mostly, it's working fully now, apart from the bits where it doesn't and crashes (the car, not the code).
 E&OE.

 If you find it useful, please enjoy it.
 If you have suggestions for improvement, I'd be very interested.